You are here: Britain must act on Yemen

-26 March marks the fifth anniversary of the Saudi-led intervention in Yemen.
-Five years of conflict has brought Yemen to its knees.
-24 million people need urgent humanitarian assistance, 3.65 million have been displaced, and 100,000 have been killed since the conflict began in March 2015.
-Over two million have contracted cholera, and ten million are on the brink of famine.
+26 March marks the seventh anniversary of the Saudi-led intervention in Yemen.
+Seven years of conflict has brought Yemen to its knees.
+24 million people need urgent humanitarian assistance, at least 4 million have been displaced, and more than 200,000 have been killed since the conflict began in March 2015.
+Over two million have contracted cholera, and five million are on the brink of famine.
 The majority of civilian casualties have resulted from airstrikes carried out by the Saudi-led Coalition, of which the UK is one of the largest arms suppliers.
 Medical facilities and schools have been destroyed.
 UNICEF Yemen summed it up:

 “There seems to be no hope”.